burger

 • Outgoing SMTP server = mail.infomaniak.com

-• Check "use the same parameters as the incoming server" or, depending on the software/email clients, enter a username (= full & complete email address) and its password.
+• Check "use the same settings as the incoming server" or, depending on the software/email clients, enter a username (= full & complete email address) and the generated password.

 In case of a problem